What is Peritoneal Dialysis?

 - Wash your hands with soap and put on clean, fresh gloves before cleaning

-- If the skin is firm, red, painful or has pus, there may be an infection
+- If the skin around the exit site is red, painful or has pus inform your healthcare provider immediately

 Take good care of the catheter, it is your life line!